Auto Accident Injury in Honolulu, HI

 Statute of Limitations in Honolulu

-Each state has its own tort laws that determine the statute of limitations on a claim.
-In some states, this gives you just one year to file a claim in court, while others may give you up to six years.
-If your damages exceed your insurance coverage limits, you may wish to file a personal injury claim.
-If this is the case, you have two years from the date of the incident to do so.
+Each state has specific tort laws that establish the statute of limitations for filing a claim.
+Depending on where you live, you may have as little as one year or as many as six years to file.
+If your damages exceed your insurance coverage limits, you might consider filing a personal injury claim.
+Typically, you have two years from the date of the incident to take legal action.

 Work With an Experienced Auto Accident Lawyer Near Honolulu, HI